QuaSi-Software/Documentation/docs/resie_input_file_format.md

     900;   0.929535186
     ...
 ```
-- `datestamp`: A datetime stamp in a user-defined format (first coloumn) along with the data (second column).
-If no time zone is given, the datetime stamp is assumend to be local standard time without daylight savings!
+- `datestamp`: A datetime stamp in a user-defined format (first column) along with the data (second column).
+If no time zone is given, the datetime stamp is assumed to be local standard time without daylight savings!
 If the time series includes DST, the `time_zone` has to be given in the IANA format, also known as tz identifier.
 A list is provided [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 Any offset in the timestamp (e.g. 01.01.2020 01:00+01:00) is ignored, the specified `time_zone` is only used to calculate the local standard time, but does not move profiles from different time zones to a common one!
 Note that leap days will be filtered out in order to be consistent with weather files.
 The example below shows how to enter data with DST.
 ```csv
     # time_definition: 	datestamp
     # timestamp_format: dd.mm.yyyy HH:MM